pawatsethaput/OpenBank/REST-API-V1.1.md

 Returns a list of banks supported on this server:

-* ALIAS used as parameter in urls
+* ALIAS used as parameter in URLs
 * Long name of bank
 * Related links (optional)